 The French cosmetics company L’Oréal has pioneered the integration of social media technologies within its business framework.
 The brand took a significant leap by launching social commerce platforms on Facebook, thereby enabling potential buyers to seamlessly execute purchases via social media.
 This innovative approach not only simplified the buying process for customers but also allowed L’Oréal to engage directly with them through on-demand chat interactions.
 Such strategic engagement initiatives have substantially enhanced the customer experience, boosting the company’s inquiry-to-sale conversion rate to 22% in just five months (Acommerce, 2019).

-On the other hand, ASOS, the UK-based online fashion retailer known for its absence of physical storefronts, has demonstrated the profound impact of effectively leveraging social media as a promotional tool.
+Similarly, ASOS, the UK-based online fashion retailer known for its absence of physical storefronts, has demonstrated the profound impact of effectively leveraging social media as a promotional tool.
 Between 2017 and 2018, ASOS experienced a significant 28% increase in annual profits from online sales (Robert, 2018), a success largely attributed to its adept use of social media platforms for marketing purposes.
 The company has distinguished itself by humanizing its social media interactions, offering personal touches and engaging in genuine, down-to-earth conversations with its fans on Facebook and Twitter.
 This approach not only fostered a stronger connection with its audience but also underscored ASOS’s position as a fast-moving and differentiated entity in the competitive fashion industry (Robert, 2018).

-Both L’Oréal and ASOS exemplify how a social commerce strategy, centered around the innovative use of social media technologies and platforms, can lead to enhanced business performance and a more engaging customer experience.
+Both L’Oréal and ASOS exemplify how a social commerce strategy centered around the innovative use of social media technologies and platforms can lead to enhanced business performance and a more engaging customer experience.

-Self-Check-Questions
+Self-Check Questions

-Name two examples for social commerce
+Name two examples of social commerce.

 Facebook Marketplace, Instagram Shopping